cyberuna/AI-Starter-Kit-OnFHIR/Chapter9-HealthcareBot/ReadMe.md

 -- There will be 2 templates created: 'COVID19 Back To Work Core' and 'COVID19 Back To Work CRUD' and will appear under 'Scenarios' --> 'Manage'.
 CRUD template is called from Core.
 Clicking on the name of the template will open the template in visual designer.
 * Design and Coding: Update Template\
 -- Open the 'COVID19 Back To Work CRUD' template.\
-** This template has building blocks but needs design and coding changes before ready to be run.\
+** This template has building blocks but needs connection changes before ready to be run.\
-** The following changes needs to done for every Data Connection in the template.\
+** The following changes needs to done for every Data Connection in the CRUD template.\
 -- Double-click or right-click --> Edit on every Data Connection that is in oval shape.\
 -- Copy the 'Payload' and save somewhere as you will need it.\
--- Choose the Data Connection created above.\
+-- Choose the Data Connection created above from the drop-down.\
 -- Check if the right Base URL appears in 'Base URL'.\
 -- 'Payload' will be grayed out for 'Read'.
-Paste the copied Payload into the 'Payload' box for 'Create'.
+Paste the copied Payload, from few steps above, into the 'Payload' box for 'Create'.
 Click Ok.
-Changing the Data Connection causes the fields in Payload to disappear.\
+Changing the Data Connection sets the code in Payload to default.\
 -- Save and Exit.\
 -- Open 'COVID19 Back To Work Core' template and click 'Run'.\
--- Use Postman or other tools to test if the resources has been saved into Azure API for FHIR.
+-- Use Postman or other tools to test if the resources has been saved to Azure API for FHIR.

 * Web Chat:\
 Check this to [Embed Health Bot service in Web](https://github.com/Microsoft/HealthBotcontainersample)